sara-nl/clouddocs/VU-20161019/XMLRPC.markdown

 ### a) Setting up a VM for the exercise

-You are now in the advanced part; you should be able to do this on your own.
+Exercise: start a new VM (you are now in the advanced part; you should be able to do this on your own)

 ### b) Run a first example